chrisjosephs/color_library/README.md

 The Color Library module adds color entities that can be maintained by users and added via a color library to easily find and re-use existing colors.

+The difference between this and the color_field module is that colors can also be individually saved.
 A major difference between this and the colorapi module is that colors are content entities rather than config entities which is better for content-driven model cases, and for User-generated colors or palettes (e.g., in a design tool or when created by a dependant module's field), and when there is a need for revisions, moderation and in fields.
+A full rationale is given at the end of this document.

 *TODO: Can optionally integrate with ColorAPI module which manages global color entities (e.g., primary, secondary colors) at the *config* level for config-driven model cases, still ensuring enforced consistency across the site.

 The primary use case for this module is:

-- Adding and removing colors to a color palette
+- Adding and removing colors to a color library with color palettes
 - Maintaining theme or brand colors for your website
-- Can be used by 'easy overlays' module for creating overlay and background effects on top of any node/entity's template
+- Can be used by 'Layer Styles' module for creating overlay and background effects to overlay or underlay any node/entity's template
 - Color Palette utility icon/block overlay can make it easy to copy and paste colors into any form element from your palettes of saved colors
 - Can be exported via views, also for headless websites